 Live virtual farm tours have varying levels of complexity.
 They can be as low tech as an impromptu Facebook Live, or as involved as the steps listed here.
 Contact New England Dairy for help determining what type of tour best meets your needs and goals.

 - Use a smartphone with a camera and microphone to stream the tour.

-- Use a gimbal or selfie stick when walking around the farm to stabilize smart phone.
+- Use a gimbal or selfie stick when walking around the farm to stabilize smartphone.
 This improves the streaming quality by eliminating shakiness and providing a smoother, more professional look.

 - Equip the speaker with headphones or a Bluetooth headset with a microphone to improve audio quality.
-Consider purchasing a Bluetooth noise-cancelling headset; this is not necessary, but it eliminates background noise on the farm (a tractor driving by, background conversations, etc.) and gives the speaker freedom to walk away from the phone as they speak.
+Consider purchasing a Bluetooth noise-canceling headset; this is not necessary, but it eliminates background noise on the farm (a tractor driving by, background conversations, etc.) and gives the speaker freedom to walk away from the phone as they speak.